 You might be able to lower your monthly payment amount in the payments settings page of your Bulb account.

 An assessment means filling in an online form, or talking to our partners about your financial situation over the phone.
+Find out more about taking a financial assessement.

 Apply for financial support

 contact your local authority to ask about any funding that’s available to you.
-The new Household Support Fund is a small grant given out by local authorities to help vulnerable households pay for food, clothing and utilities.

 get support to make home improvements that will lower your energy costs through the Energy Company Obligation (ECO) scheme.
 You can also find some tips for lowering your energy usage - and your bills - in our guide to saving energy at home.